Keystone School: AP performance

 In 2005, Keystone achieved the nation's highest average test scores in its category in four different AP subject areas.
 Over the past eleven years, between 55% and 80% of students' scores have been either fours or fives.
 All AP exams are graded on a one-to-five scale, with most colleges and universities offering credit for scores of or above a three.
 In May 2005, 100% of students between the tenth and twelfth grades who took the exams scored at least a three.
 Forty-five students from the classes of 2005 and 2006 were recognized as Advanced Placement scholars.
 Graduating class sizes are usually in the mid-30s.

 Extracurricular programs and student life

 Field trips

 As a component of its science education, Keystone offers its students a number of field trip options at many of the grade levels.
-Students in grades 8 through 12 are offered trips to Olympic National Park, Yosemite National Park, Yellowstone National Park, Everglades, and Washington D.C.
+Students in grades 9 through 12 are offered trips to Olympic National Park, Yosemite National Park, Everglades, and Washington D.C.
 The vast majority of the students participate in these programs.
 These trips generally last five and six days.
-The trips provide opportunities for extensive camping and hiking.
+The trips provide opportunities for beginner camping and hiking.
 They are considered to be a component of the academic program, and those students who do not participate are expected to complete additional academic work as a substitution.

-Many middle school students also go on overnight field trips.
-These include the following:

-The fifth grade goes Spelunking in Natural Bridge Caverns and Wonder World Caves.
-The Keystone class of 2012 which attended the school in 2004-2005 were the first fifth grade class ever to go on an overnight trip.